 The Houston Dynamo face one of their biggest matches of the season this Friday against the Montreal Impact at BBVA Compass Stadium.
 Eddie Robinson and Dynamo TV take you through what to watch for in This Week.

-Dynamo broadcast Glenn Davis is back on the air tonight with a new episode of Dynamo All-Access.
+Dynamo broadcaster Glenn Davis is back on the air tonight with a new episode of Dynamo All-Access, presented by Houston Community College.
 The show will air on Yahoo!
 Sports Radio 1560 AM from 7-9 p.m.

 The call-in number for the show is 713-439-1560.

 Bobby Boswell, Andrew Driver and Mike Chabala visit the Houston Methodist Cancer Center as part of the Bobby Boots Cancer campaign to raise breast cancer awareness.
 The Dynamo will hold their breast cancer awareness match this Friday, Oct.
 4 agains the Montreal Impact, presented by Houston Methodist.